JeffHing/angular-cabinet/README.md

 If no drawer id is assigned, the drawerContents directive associates itself with the drawer of the preceding drawerTrigger directive.

+#### Handler

 To be notified when the contents of a drawer is shown or hidden, pass in a handler function to the drawerContents directive.
 The handler function will be passed an open state of either 'open' or 'closed'.
 You can prevent the drawer from  being closed by returning the value `false` from the handler function.

 ```javascript```
 angular.module('app', []).controller('MyController', function() {